Infinitely Losing My Edge

 I was there.

-I was the first guy playing Throbbing Gristle to the jazz kids.
+I was the first guy playing Aswad to the dance kids.

 Everybody thought I was crazy.